szlee118/calvindb_implementation/README.md

 In order to evaluate your implementations, we require you to implement at least the following functionalities:

+- Communication
-- Groclient-side module to send requests to VanillaComm
+  - A client-side module to send requests to servers.
-  - A server-side module to receive total-ordered requests
+  - A server-side module to send total-ordering requests and receive total-ordered messages and P2p messages.
 - Scheduler
   - To analyze requests, generate execution plan and dispatch requests to threads.
 - Metadata
   - To store data partition information so that other moduels can query data partitions.
 - Recovery
-  - To log stored procedure requests
+  - To log stored procedure requests.
 - Concurrency
   - Conservative Locking
 - Stored Procedures
   - An abstract class for VanillaBench to implement detailed transaction logics.
-  - Able to send records to remote nodes
+  - Able to send records to remote nodes.
-  - Able to send the result back to clients (VanillaBench)
+  - Able to send the result back to clients (VanillaBench).
 - Cache
-  - To cache remote records
+  - To cache remote records.
-  - To retrieve/modify/insert/delete records from/in VanillaCore
+  - To retrieve/modify/insert/delete records from/in VanillaCore.

+In addition to the above requirements, you also need to show scalabilty of your system.
+More specific, you have to run at least one experiment that shows the throughput of the system with 1~3 servers (or more).

 ## Constraints

 Basically, there is no constraint in the final project.
-You can use any api in vanillaComm, vanillaCore, vanillaBench.
+You can use any api in vanillaComm, vanillaCore, vanillaBench and do any modification you want to them.

 Enjoy & have fun